Who are the UK’s best and worst energy companies?

 Believe it or not, there’s more to energy switching than simply finding the best energy deals to cut the cost of your gas and electricity bills.

 Although getting the best-priced tariff is usually the main motivation when households switch energy supplier, the latest Which? research on the best and worst energy suppliers once again highlights the importance of choosing a provider that not only offers value for money, but also good customer service, along with clear and accurate billing.

 So, how does your energy supplier measure up?
 Will it be one of the best energy suppliers or will fall short of expecations?

-The survey included ratings for more than 30 energy companies in England, Scotland and Wales, and this year saw a separate review of six energy suppliers from Northern Ireland.
+The survey included ratings for 25 energy suppliers that work across England, Scotland and Wales, with separate review for six energy suppliers that operate in Northern Ireland.

 It asked consumers to rate their energy suppliers’ based on the following: